 Raffles are fun, easy and quick sources of revenue.
 Before you schedule your next raffle, review this information and contact us.

-Guidelines Pertaining to Unlicensed Raffles
+Guidelines for Unlicensed Raffles

 An unlicensed raffle is simply a raffle, conducted by a nonprofit, which does not require a state license.
 Guilds can conduct unlicensed raffles if they meet the following conditions: